 This often-cited story holds an important lesson about organizational alignment that still holds true today: every person’s work, no matter how big or small their role, contributes directly to the mission of your company.

-Most people probably would have answered Kennedy’s question with something to the effect of “Just sweeping up,” and chances are if you approach your employees/coworkers today with a similar inquiry, they’ll give you their equivalent.
+Most people probably would have answered Kennedy’s question with something like, “Just sweeping up,” and chances are if you approach your employees/coworkers today with a similar inquiry, they’ll give you their equivalent.

 The problem with answers like “sweeping up,” “answering emails,” or “updating this spreadsheet” is that most of the time, employees aren’t thinking about how these tasks directly contribute to the success of the business.
 Which also means they aren’t connecting their everyday jobs to your company’s larger goals.
 The importance of this connection can’t be overstated.

 When your team embraces the perspective of the NASA janitor, incredible things can happen.
 Teams work more effectively towards a common goal.
 Tasks are more easily prioritized to serve the mission.
 And people are more motivated, knowing their day’s work serves a higher purpose.